convisoappsec/conviso-docs/docs/integrations/dast.md

 ## Scheduling DAST Scans

 In order to schedule new scan sessions, click at the **Scans** menu option at the main left panel, then click on the **Scheduled Scans** submenu.
-On the panle to the right, click on the **+ New Scheduled Scan** button:
+On the panel to the right, click on the **+ New Scheduled Scan** button:

 <div style={{textAlign: 'center'}}>